How To Photograph Your Handmade Goods

 Camera: Canon Rebel EOS

-Lighting: natural lighting directly in front of a south facing window, no artificial light
+Lighting: natural lighting directly in front of a south-facing window, no artificial light

 Background: inside of the homemade lightbox

 Editing: I edited the final photo using PicMonkey to brighten it up a bit more, reduce some shadows and increase the contrast.
-This is a photo that is ready to be used in a lookbook, on social media and of course for listing your goods on Made Urban!

-Final thoughts?
+Final thoughts

-Camera: You can get by using your phone’s camera but you really will start to see the difference as you upgrade your camera
+Camera: You can get by using your phone’s camera but you really will start to see the difference as you upgrade your camera.

 Lighting: Don’t use your camera’s flash and try to avoid artificial lighting altogether.
 Using natural lighting will give you the best effect and you don’t need much to light the subject.